Semantic Positive Pairs for Enhancing Visual Representation Learning of Instance Discrimination Methods: Experiments and Results

-Table \ref{tab:table4} shows that our approach (SePP-CID) significantly outperforms all the other approaches in both datasets with varying epochs.
-This supports our hypothesis that we can obtain more accurate semantic positive pairs by using pre-trained models and raw images in a dataset, thus we can pretrain our model on correct semantic pairs which improves the representation learning, yielding improved model performance on the downstream task.
-Also, the result shows that using a non-pretrained model with augmented images to determine the semantic pairs may slow the model convergence because the model needs several epochs to be able to pick the correct semantic positive pairs.
-For example, in Table \ref{tab:table4} NNCLR achieved 85.47\% on STL-10 dataset with 800 epochs while simCLR achieved 85.83\% on 200 epochs.
+Table \ref{tab:table3} highlights the advantage of using our approach to enhance the contrastive instance discrimination SSL approaches, clearly outperforming all baselines.
+This supports our hypothesis that we can obtain more accurate semantic positive pairs by using Semantic Sampler and the original dataset.
+Consequently, we can train the instance discrimination models on correct semantic pairs, thereby enhancing representation learning and improving model performance on the downstream task.
+Also, the result shows that using a non-pre-trained model with augmented images to determine the semantic pairs may slow the model convergence because the model needs several epochs to be able to pick the correct semantic positive pairs.
+Therefore, our approach achieves 76.3\% after 800 epochs, which is better than NNCLR and FNC by 0.8\% and 1.9\%, respectively (after 1000 epochs).

-The NNCLR learn visual representation by attracting the nearest neighbour instances in the embedding space (semantic pairs) because they assume they have similar content.
-However, using non-pretrained model and augmented images to find images that have similar content may cause obtaining wrong semantic pairs during model training which leads to slow model convergence and reduced model performance as shown in Table \ref{tab:table4}.
-On the contrary, FNC and SePP-CID both use positive pairs and semantic positive pairs to learn visual representation.
-The difference between the two approaches is that FNC determines the semantic pairs by using non-pretrained model and augmented images which may also cause choose wrong semantic pairs and reduce the model performance.
-In our approach, we used a pre-trained model with raw images from the dataset to acquire more accurate semantic pairs, therefore the CID model is trained on the right semantic pairs from the beginning of training which leads to improves model performance.
+NNCLR and FNC are attracting the nearest neighbour of the anchor in the embedding space because they assume that they have similar content (same category).
+However, using a non-pre-trained model and augmented images (distortion images) to find images that have similar content may cause obtaining wrong semantic pairs during model training which leads to slow model convergence and reduced model performance as shown in Table \ref{tab:table3}.
+On the contrary, our approach acquires more accurate semantic pairs by using the Semantic Sampler with the original dataset.
+Therefore, the instance discrimination model is trained on the right semantic pairs from the beginning of the training which leads to improved model performance and fast convergence.

+In addition, we do further analysis by using the end-to-end mechanism (i.e., SePP-ID(\textit{with SimCLR}) where both encoders are updated in the backpropagation similar to NNCLR, FNC, and SimCLR.
+In our experiment, we used batch size 256 because larger batch sizes require memory that exceeds the GPU memory available.
+The result shows that our approach performs better than both (i.e., NNCLR and SimCLR) when both approaches use 256 as batch size.

+\textbf{Semi-Supervised Learning on ImageNet:} In this part, we evaluate the performance of SePP-ID under the semi-supervised setting.
+Specifically, we use 1\% and 10\% of the labeled training data from ImageNet-1k for fine-tuning, which follows the semi-supervised protocol in SimCLR \citep{chen2020simple}.
+The top-1 accuracy is reported in Table \ref{tab:table4} after fine-tuning using 1\% and 10\% training data.
+SePP-ID outperforms all the compared methods.
+The results demonstrate that SePP-ID achieves the best feature representation quality.